CGC Announces a New Pedigree Label and Newly Recognized Collections

 Posted on 7/12/2019

 Certified Guaranty Company® (CGC®) has released a new Pedigree Certification Label.
-This new black and white label is a way to differentiate exceptional comic book collections known as pedigrees, and will display "CGC Universal Pedigree" in place of "CGC Universal Grade".
+This new label is a way to differentiate exceptional comic book collections known as pedigrees, and will display "CGC Universal Pedigree" in place of "CGC Universal Grade".
 Only pedigrees that qualify for a Universal grade will receive the new label.

 These new labels will be applied to books submitted as a CGC recognized pedigree through the online submission form starting on July 12th, and first available for show submissions at San Diego Comic Con on July 17th.